-- 1. Changes in the use of CDBG funds from one eligible activity to another are made - 2.
-Changes in funding by at least 10% of the amount allocated to the City's entitlement grant programs for that program year are made - 3.
-A deletion of an activity or project described in the Consolidated Plan or Action Plan occurs - 4.
-An addition of an activity or project not described in the Consolidated Plan or Action Plan occurs - 5.
-Major changes in the purpose, scope, location, or beneficiaries of an activity are made
+- Changes in the use of CDBG funds from one eligible activity to another are made - Changes in funding by at least 10% of the amount allocated to the City's entitlement grant programs for that program year are made - A deletion of an activity or project described in the ConPlan or AAP occurs - An addition of an activity or project not described in the ConPlan or AAP occurs - Major changes in the purpose, scope, location, or beneficiaries of an activity are made - Carrying out an activity using funds from any program covered by the ConPlan (including program income, reimbursements, repayment, recaptures, or reallocations from HUD), not previously described in the AAP - Change in allocation priorities - Change in method of distribution of funds

 Public Comment.
-The proposed substantial amendment shall be made publicly available for a public comment period of no less than thirty (30) days.
+The proposed substantial amendment shall be made publicly available for a public comment period of no less than thirty (30) days unless otherwise prescribed by HUD.

-During the public comment period, the proposed amendment will be electronically distributed to the Community Development Committee.
+During the public comment period, the proposed amendment may be electronically distributed to the Community Development Committee.
 Staff may present a summary in person to the Committee in addition to the electronic distribution.

-Public Notice: Notice of the 30 day public comment period will be published the day before the public comment period begins.
+Public Notice: Notice of the 30-day public comment period will be published the day before the public comment period begins.